 DNDi’s current leishmaniasis portfolio includes:

-- Leish hit-to-lead: The process of hit-to-lead optimization is ongoing with multiple series from several pharmaceutical companies and with hits from libraries purchased from commercial vendors and screened by DNDi.
+- Leish hit-to-lead: The process of hit-to-lead optimization is ongoing, with multiple series provided by several pharmaceutical companies as well as with hits from libraries purchased from commercial vendors and screened by DNDi.
 If promising activity can be demonstrated in pre-clinical models of leishmaniasis, the series will be advanced into full lead optimization.

-- DNDI-5421 & DNDI-5610 oxaborole: These two compounds from the oxaborole class serve as back-ups to DNDI-6148.
-Their further development is currently on hold and will only recommence should problems be encountered with the pre-clinical development of DNDI-6148.
+- DNDI-5421 & DNDI-5610 oxaboroles: These two compounds from the oxaborole class serve as back-ups to DNDI-6148.
+Their further development is currently on hold and will only recommence should problems be encountered with the development of DNDI-6148.

 Four projects in the clinical development phase:

-- Miltefosine/paromomycin combo for Africa: Clinical sites for the Phase III study to compare two combination regimens of miltefosine and paromomycin with the current standard VL treatment, sodium stibogluconate, and paromomycin, in both paediatric and adult patients started with the recruitment of the first patient in Sudan (Dooka) in January 2018.
+- Miltefosine/paromomycin combination for Africa: Clinical sites for a Phase III study to compare two combination regimens of miltefosine and paromomycin with the current standard VL treatment, sodium stibogluconate and paromomycin, in both paediatric and adult patients started with the recruitment of the first patient in Sudan (Dooka) in January 2018.
 126 patients were recruited in five sites in Sudan (Doka), Kenya (Kacheliba), Ethiopia (Gondar and Abdurafi) and Uganda (Amudat).
 An additional site in Sudan (Um El Kher) will be initiated in early 2019.

-- New VL treatments in Latin America: The Brazilian Ministry of Health is reviewing its policy with regard to the adoption of AmBisome® as first-line treatment for VL.
+- New VL treatments in Latin America: The Brazilian Ministry of Health is reviewing its treatment policy to consider the adoption of AmBisome as the country’s first-line VL treatment.

-- SSG&PM Africa: KalaCORE, the UK Aid-funded partnership, which includes DNDi, to support the control and elimination of visceral leishmaniasis in six countries (India, Nepal, Bangladesh, Ethiopia, Sudan and South Sudan), continued to support the implementation of SSG&PM in East Africa.
+- SSG&PM Africa: KalaCORE, the UK Aid-funded partnership that includes DNDi and supports the control and elimination of visceral leishmaniasis in six countries (India, Nepal, Bangladesh, Ethiopia, Sudan and South Sudan), continued to support the implementation of SSG&PM in East Africa.
 Access has been considerably improved by strengthening the national control programmes of Ethiopia, South Sudan, and Sudan, and regular supply and distribution of diagnostics and medicines.